alphaKAI/HarmonyQuartet2/readme.md

 You have only to hit return key if you are asked by gulp wizard.

-Currently, HarmonyQuartet2 doesn't support twitter authoraization byself, therefore you should configurate setting.js as follows:
+HarmonyQurartet2 support Twitter Authraization.
+If you already have access_token and access_token_secret or intend to use your consumer_key, you should configure "setting.json" as below:
 ```:json
 {
   "consumer_key"        : "Your Consumer Key",